cmcntsh/UseChatGPtEdit/README.md

   * ![New chat](https://github.com/cmcntsh/UseChatGPtEdit/blob/main/images/ChatGPTNewChat.png)
 * I entered all of these prompts by typing the text, using Shift-Enter to move to a new line, pasting the paragaph into the text entry box, and hitting Enter to submit.
 In each of these examples you'll see the prompt I entered followed by the response from ChatGPT.

+### Useful prompts

+* You are editing a scholarly paper.
+Provide responses that use a scholarly tone and complete explanations.
+Improve this paragraph: [Paste text here.]

 ### Critique a paragraph.

 ![Critique a paragraph](https://github.com/cmcntsh/UseChatGPtEdit/blob/main/images/ChatGPtCrituque.png)